 - NOTE: observing or shadowing a health care professional does not count as a relevant experience.

 Note: Once admitted, students need to be listed in the North Carolina Nurse Aide Registry (after completion of the Nurse Aid I training program and certification exam).
+In addition students must meet all agency compliance requirements for clinical practice.
 This must be done prior to beginning course work in the nursing major.
 Students are not required to maintain certification throughout the program.

 Progression in the Upper Division Major: